Orthopedic cast: History

 These methods all had merit, but the standard method for the healing of fractures was bed rest and restriction of activity.
-The search for a simpler, less-time-consuming, method led to the development of the first modern occlusive dressings, stiffened at first with starch and later with plaster-of-paris.
+The search for a simpler, less-time-consuming, method led to the development of the first modern occlusive dressings, stiffened at first with starch and later with plaster of Paris.
 The ambulatory treatment of fractures was the direct result of these innovations.
 The innovation of the modern cast can be traced to, among others, four military surgeons, Dominique Jean Larrey, Louis Seutin, Antonius Mathijsen, and Nikolai Ivanovich Pirogov.

 Dominique Jean Larrey (1768–1842) was born in a small town in southern France.
 He first studied medicine with his uncle, a surgeon in Toulouse.
-After a short tour of duty as a naval surgeon, he returned to Paris, where he became caught up in the turmoil of the Revolution, being present at the Storming of the Bastille.
+After a short tour of duty as a naval surgeon, he returned to Paris, where he became caught up in the turmoil of the French Revolution, being present at the Storming of the Bastille.
 From then on, he made his career as a surgeon in France's revolutionary and Napoleonic armies, which he accompanied throughout Europe and the Middle East.
 As a result, Larrey accumulated a vast experience of military medicine and surgery.

 One of his patients after the Battle of Borodino in 1812 was an infantry officer whose arm was amputated at the shoulder.
 The patient was evacuated immediately following the operation and passed from Russia, through Poland and Germany.
 When the dressing was removed on his arrival home in France, the wound had healed.
 Larrey concluded that the fact that the wound had been undisturbed had facilitated healing.
 After the war, Larrey began stiffening bandages using camphorated alcohol, lead acetate and egg whites beaten in water.